cminyard/convcode/README.md

 To avoid others having the same problem, I've uploaded mine.

-The API is descrdibed in the convcode.h file.
+The API is described in the convcode.h file.

 Compile with -DCONVCODE_TESTS to enable tests and a main().
 Search for "Test code" in convcode.c for details on how to use it.
 Compiling